 Leo sees exciting opportunities in the world of the Internet of Things and wearables.
 “We’ve long thought that you need a screen in order to be online and it is a real shift to think of watches, beacons, light bulbs, and GPS devices as ways to be online,” he says.
 “There are a lot of opportunities for those of us in technology or design to come up with ways to help people without needing the screen.”

 When Leo saw how companies were struggling to understand how mobile fits with their business, he saw a great opportunity to start a business, something he has always wanted to do.

 BrightDigit is targeting mostly small companies that need someone to help with the mobile side of their business.

-He is facing this challenge through consistency, practice and being realistic about his own availability.
-“I need to consistently communicate with my audience by whatever means needed, but be realistic about how often that should be.”
+He is overcoming this challenge through consistency, practice and being realistic about his own availability.
+“I need to consistently communicate with my audience by whatever means needed, but also be realistic about how often that should be.”

 So far, BrightDigit has been bootstrapped.

 In the future, Leo would like to focus more on products for customers that will help with mobile tech, not just services.

 Leo urges others to keep a balanced approach.
 “Reading is good but getting advice from actual people is also important.”